 The .b or Paws b teacher will be self-employed, so we are not in a position to instruct them on what to charge.
 Of course, it will vary from region to region and according to the size of group, type of school, travel time and experience of the teacher etc, all we ask is that the fee they charge is reasonable and affordable for all schools.
 This is key to the integrity of the work we do, and our aim to increase the accessibility and sustainability of mindfulness provision within schools.

 Please make sure you speak with the teacher first, ideally in person!
 Read our advice on how to find the right teacher for you.
 It is better to wait for the right teacher than rush ahead with one that doesn’t give you confidence.

 The Teach .b course involves training to teach the curriculum to pupils, but not to provide any form of teacher training for adults (i.e. training others to teach the .b course).

 The Teach Paws b course involves training to teach the curriculum to pupils, but not to provide any form of teacher training for adults (i.e. training others to teach the Paws b course).

-Yes.
-You would have to either work or volunteer in a school or work/volunteer within an educational setting on a regular basis OR be the parent or carer of a child still in education .
+To be eligible for .begin, you have to either work or volunteer in a school, work/volunteer within an educational setting on a regular basis OR be the parent or carer of a child still in education .
 Please note School governors and those who volunteer regularly in a school (including parent volunteers) are also eligible to apply.

 Group discounts are available for all our courses.
-If you have a group of teachers that you would like to train, please contact email@example.com.
+If you have a group of teachers that you would like to train, please contact firstname.lastname@example.org.

 As a charity, we are delighted to be able to offer a number of free and reduced price places on some MiSP training courses to schools who have above average numbers of pupils receiving Free School Meals, receiving support for SEN, or above average pupils with English as an Additional Language (EAL).
 For more information about MiSP supported places click here.